 You may be their only chance

 A kitten will almost always find a home, many seniors don’t.
 So why not give them a chance of a loving new home?
 They will reward you with many years of cuddles and love.
 I have adopted several adult cats and have not once regretted doing so.

 Where can I adopt a senior cat from?

-Almost all animal shelters have plenty of senior cats who are in desperate need of a loving home.
-If you are looking for a purebred cat, some breeders are often looking to find a new home for a former breeding cat.
+Almost all animal shelters have plenty of senior cats who desperately need a loving home.
+If you are looking for a purebred cat, some breeders are often looking for a new home for a former breeding cat.
 Speak to your local cat association.